MakieOrg/Makie.jl/docs/documentation/faq.md

 ### Columns or rows are shrunk to the size of Text or another element

-Columns or rows that have size `Auto(true)` try to determine the width or height of all single-spanned elements that are placed in them, and if any elements report their size the row or column will shrink to the maximum reported size.
+Columns or rows that have size `Auto(true)` try to determine the width or height of all single-spanned elements that are placed in them, and if any elements "tell" the layout their own height or width, the row or column will shrink to the maximum reported size.
 This is so smaller elements with a known size take as little space as needed.
 But if there is other content in the row that should take more space, you can give the offending element the attribute `tellheight = false` or `tellwidth = false`.
-This way, its own size can be determined automatically, but it doesn't report it to the row or column of the layout.
+This way, its own height or width doesn't influence the automatic sizing of the layout.
 Alternatively, you can set the size of that row or column to `Auto(false)` (or any other value than `Auto(true)`).

 \begin{examplefigure}{svg = true}